personinblack/black/README.md

 it just adds the `shadow` plugin to your project.

-we are done with the `shadow` and we can now add the `jitpack` repository to the project. this is pretty easy just do this:
+we are done with the `shadow` and we can now add the `jitpack` repository to the project. this is pretty easy, just do this:

 build.gradle